Skip to main content

 St. Jude patient Mila with her mom

-The importance of International Childhood Cancer Day
+Why do we recognize the importance of International Childhood Cancer Day?

 Treatments developed at St. Jude have helped raise the survival rate for children with cancer in the United States, where 4 out of 5 children survive cancer.
-In many countries, however, 1 out of 5 children diagnosed with cancer will survive.
+In many countries, however, 1 out of 5 children with cancer will survive.
 We won’t stop until no child dies from cancer, no matter where they live.

 The WHO Global Initiative for Childhood Cancer